open-webrtc-toolkit/owt-server/doc/servermd/Server.md

     - Make sure the [mongo.dataBaseURL] points to the MongoDB instance
     - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server
     - Make sure the [portal.ip_address] or [portal.networkInterface] points to the correct network interface which the clients’ signaling and control messages are expected to connect through.
+    - Make sure the [portal.force_tls_v12] is true if you want to force TLS version not less than 1.2

 12. Run the portal on each machine with following commands: